Class of 1955 Foundation Inc.

 The Class of 1955 Foundation was structured specifically with these considerations of pride and privacy in mind.
 Though requests for assistance will be received from any source, we ask every classmate and widow to be "the eyes and ears” of the officers who will handle requests and ensure that the Foundation’s work is accomplished in a caring and personal way.

 All requests for assistance will be acknowledged promptly and acted upon in a timely manner though it should be understood that every request for assistance will not necessarily produce a grant.
 Our assets now exceed $170,000.
-To date the Foundation has been of help to seven classmates, one wife, and two widows.
+To date the Foundation has been of help to 15 classmates, wives, and widows.
+We are currently helping three classmates

-Lastly, in dissolution, when the last member and widow of The Class of 1955 has died and every obligation of The Class of 1955 Foundation, Inc. has been fulfilled, the Trustees, our sons and daughters in all probability, will distribute all remaining assets to Princeton AlumniCorps, the signature success of our Class.
+Lastly, in dissolution, when the last member and widow of The Class of 1955 has died and every obligation of The Class of 1955 Foundation, Inc. has been fulfilled, the Trustees, our sons and daughters in will distribute all remaining assets to Princeton AlumniCorps for the Princeton Project 55 Intern/Fellows program, the signature success of our class.
 We trust that the Foundation’s efforts and activities will have enriched our experiences as classmates and alumni and strengthened the University